husslt/digital-electronics-1/labs/09-project/README.md

 #### morseout

 Iterates over the 22bit timing vector and generates output signal.
 Starts encoding when a button is pressed.
-Stops when encoutering three zeros in a row.
+Stops after encoutering three zeros in a row.

 Simulation:
 ![morseout simulation](images/tb_morseout.png)